-Temperature controlled devices play an important role with both dry herb and wax vapes.
+Temperature controlled devices play an important role with dry herb, wax, and thca vape pens.
 Many of these vapes come with some sort of control, whether it is just a few settings or a wide gradient of temperature settings.
 Some people want to pull a lot of vapor from each hit, while others only want a lighter, less harsh hit.
 Temperature control allows you to adjust between both light and heavy vapor clouds.
 The correct temperature will depend upon the substance you vaporize and over time you will find your sweet spot.

 Wax and oil vape pens require less power and usually have batteries below 1,000 mAH (normally close to 500 mAH).
 This is more than enough power to vaporize the wax or oil and keep the vape pen going throughout the day.
 More and more, wax pens now come with variable wattage settings to you can fine tune your vaping experience for smooth, tasty pulls.

 Box mods tend to have the highest battery storage (~1600 mAH) because of where they came from.
 These mods were made popular by the e-juice crowd, whose habits demanded a powerful battery that would last all day, but also be adjustable with the ability to rip huge vapor clouds.
 However, the versatility and long battery life of box mods now appeals to people who vape wax, oil, and dry herbs – simply replace an e liquid tank with one for wax or herb and the box mod will vape away.